Ghana currency GHS: What every traveller should know

 The Bank of Ghana continues to manage the circulation of currency, issue notes, and coins, ensuring the system remains stable despite global economic volatility.

-Ghanaian cedi notes and coin denominations
+Ghanaian cedi banknotes and coins

 Ghanaian cedi exchange and exchange rates today